wp-plugins/imdb-connector/readme.txt

 = Shortcodes =
 IMDb Connector allows you use shortcodes to display movie details within your post or page by using `[imdb_movie_detail title="" detail=""]` whereas *title* is the title of the targeted movie and *detail* the movie detail that is supposed to be displayed.

+= Change the settings =
+You can customize the way IMDb Connector works by going to *Settings > IMDb Connector* within the admin area of your WordPress installation.

 == Frequently Asked Questions ==